 Continuing Education Opportunities for Counselors in Mississippi

-- Mississippi Counseling Association: The MCA, in affiliation with the Mississippi Licensed Professional Counseling Association, sponsors an annual MCA fall conference and other continuing education opportunities that highlight current trends in counseling practice and provide continuing education credits.
-The MCA's website maintains an event calendar listing upcoming conferences and workshops carrying approved continuing education units for Mississippi and nearby states.
+- Mississippi Counseling Association MCA, in affiliation with the Mississippi Licensed Professional Counseling Association, sponsors an annual MCA fall conference and other continuing education opportunities that highlight current trends in counseling practice and provide continuing education credits.
+The MCA's website maintains an event calendar that lists upcoming conferences and workshops that carry approved continuing education units for Mississippi and nearby states.

-- Mississippi Association of Addiction Professionals: The MSAAP supports professionals working in the field of chemical dependency in Mississippi and provides its membership with professional development opportunities.
-Its annual conference offers participants more than 20 continuing education units.
-Conference themes address a variety of contemporary issues relevant to professionals, including suicide prevention, relapse prevention, faith-based therapy, and current industry trends.
+- Mississippi Association of Addiction Professionals The MAAP supports professionals working in the field of chemical dependency in Mississippi, and provides its membership with professional development opportunities.
+The annual conference offers participants more than 20 continuing education units, and includes themes that address a variety of contemporary issues relevant to professionals, including suicide prevention, relapse prevention, faith-based therapy, and current industry trends.

-- Mississippi Addiction Counselor Training Program: The MACT provides addiction counselors and allied health professionals with the skills needed to work with individuals and families affected by addiction.
-In operation in Mississippi for over a decade, this program offers on-site training at two locations, in Oxford and Jackson.
+- Mississippi Addiction Counselor Training Program The MACT provides addiction counselors and allied health professionals with skills to work with individuals and families affected by addiction.
+In operation in Mississippi for over a decade, this program offers on-site training in Oxford and Jackson.
 The program includes more than 90 courses that may be used to fulfill continuing education renewal requirements.

-- Mississippi State Department of Health/Health and Safety Topics: This state-maintained resource provides downloadable reports on prescription drug abuse and the opioid and heroin epidemic in Mississippi.
-It also includes links to government and private agencies promoting drug awareness and addiction prevention.
+- Mississippi State Department of Health/Health and Safety Topics This state-maintained resource provides downloadable reports on prescription drug abuse and the opioid and heroin epidemic in Mississippi.
+It also includes links to government and private agencies that promote drug awareness and addiction prevention.